Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 - [ ] code style: use phpcscbf instead of php_cs_fixer coz it's embeded with phpcs and it uses the phpcs config file
 - [ ] transform this project into a meta package that will install all requirements for JS app within Symfony (like does laravel)
 - [x] check if i need the JMSSerilizerBundle or if the serilizer component is enough (if autowiring runs well, why not): I prefer to use Symfony serializer, it's enough
+- [ ] have a lookAt the HauteLookAliceBundle to help in the creation of real fixtures during tests (instead of generating a new test.db which could be long)

 * improve this tutorial with ~~an API Route built with Api platform (without DB)~~ and install the vue-generator from api-platform for a crud sample :
     * The question for instance is `How to override ApiPlatform routing: i want some route to be overloaded: POST/PUT Book should be able to add also Auhtors and/or Editors`